lgbouma/lgbouma.com/content/_index.md

 * Creating and analyzing light curves of stars in open clusters and moving groups, using the TESS full frame images.
 The first data release covers about one sixth of the galactic plane.
-The point is to find planets with known ages, and to enable projects in stellar astrophysics.
+The eventual aims are to find planets with known ages, and to enable studies in stellar astrophysics.
   [(paper)](https://arxiv.org/abs/1910.01133/)
   [(data products)](http://archive.stsci.edu/hlsp/cdips)